-One of the many things that you may think about as you near a transition to retirement or are retired, is how your charitable giving may change.
+One of the many things that you may think about as you get closer to retirement (or perhaps you are already retired), is how your charitable giving may change.
 Below are a few common questions or scenarios we see as financial planners:

 Your charitable giving may change focus from money to more time